krcourville/meetup-photo-download/README.md

 - WARNING: MPDL has unofficially not been supported for some time.
 - Officially, MPDL is no longer supported.
 -
-- Hower, the functionality of MPDL IS supported in
+- However, the functionality of MPDL IS supported in
 - Easy Photo Downloader
 ```